NEONScience/AOP-EMIT/README.md

 ## Project Description:
 In this repository, Canopy Water Content (CWC)<sup>1</sup> is calculated with two different data products: Earth Surface Mineral Dust Source Investigation [[EMIT]](https://earth.jpl.nasa.gov/emit/data/data-products/)<sup>2</sup> L2A Surface Reflectance data and Spectrometer Orthorectified Surface Bidirectional Reflectance data from the NSF National Ecological Observatory Network (NEON) program<sup>3</sup>.
 This repository also evaluates trade-offs between higher resolution data [[NEON]](https://www.neonscience.org/about/faq) vs larger spatial scale data [EMIT].

+This repository contains a folder of exploratory notebooks that were completed by Randi Neff (rn), Hannah Rieder (hr), and Bridget Hass (bh) to learn about NEON and EMIT data and CWC.
+This repository also contains a folder of final notebooks that includes two tutorial notebooks born out of the exploratory notebooks.
+Others can use these tutorial notebooks to download and process NEON and EMIT reflectance data (01_NEON_EMIT_Download_Data.ipynb) and then calculate and compare CWC using the NEON and EMIT reflectance data (02_NEON_EMIT_CWC.ipynb).
+More information about **<a href="#workflow-instructions">Workflow Instructions</a>**, **Tutorial Notebook Contents**, and **Repository Structure** can be found below.

 #### Background:
 EMIT measures surface reflectance from the International Space Station (ISS) at 60 meter resolution [(Green, 2023)](https://lpdaac.usgs.gov/products/emitl2bminv001/).
 NEON operates an Airborne Observation Platform (AOP), which is a set of instruments on a light aircraft that collect high resolution remote sensing data at a low altitude [(see NEON Airborne Remote Sensing webpage)](https://www.neonscience.org/data-collection/airborne-remote-sensing).
 One of the datasets AOP collects is surface reflectance at 1 meter resolution.